-- Auto Logistics – Thisis a general term that wraps all process.
+- Auto Logistics – This is a general term that wraps all processes.
 The whole organization and management of the auto shipping process.
 It includes all methods of transport and communication – rail, freight, and marine.

 - Auto Transport – The process of physically moving or shipping an automobile as freight (cargo, load) from one location to another usually via a big multi-vehicle truck or a single-car trailer, a train or a vessel.

 - Auto Transport Company – A professional auto logistics company that specializes in transporting (shipping, moving) all types of vehicles.
 The company most often employ logistics agents, dispatchers, and owner-operators driving auto carriers.
 All truck drivers must be licensed and insured to ship vehicles nationwide.

 - Auto Transport Broker – A logistics management company that finds carriers for customers who need to move their vehicles.
 Brokers have access to a wide network of car carriers and, hence, facilitate shipping and communication between the customers and the carrier.
 Almost all carriers rely on brokers to find their loads.

 - Car Carrier (trucking company)– This is the actual truck (and driver) that will be transporting the vehicles.
 It can haul multiple vehicles, often up to 10 at a time.
 Some trailers are single-car flatbeds that only transport one vehicle at a time.

 - Bill of Lading (BOL) – The document auto transport companies use to ensure that a person or business entity receives vehicles they booked for shipping.
 On this document, a carrier notes pick up and delivery dates as well as car condition.
 The customer signs the Bill of Lading at pick up and delivery and gets a copy.

 - Car Shipping Quote Calculator – Software that instantly calculates vehicle shipping quotes based on predetermined parameters and your input information.
 Rates do not reflect the most current market prices.